MarkXA/nidevconf/content/code-of-conduct.md

 ---

 _Original source and credit:_
-https://2012.jsconf.us/#/about &amp; [The Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)
+We have based our Code of Conduct on the NIDC code of conduct. https://2012.jsconf.us/#/about &amp; [The Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)
 Please help by translating or improving: https://github.com/leftlogic/confcodeofconduct.com
 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/deed.en_US)